Senti Bio raises $105 million for its new programmable biology platform and cancer therapies – TechCrunch

 The new financing round brings Senti’s total capital raised to just under $160 million and Lu said the new money will be used to ramp up manufacturing and accelerate its work partnering with other pharmaceutical companies.

-The current timeframe is to get its investigational new drug permits filed by late 2022 and early 2023 and have initial clinical trials begun in 2023.
+The current time frame is to get its investigational new drug permits filed by late 2022 and early 2023 and have initial clinical trials begun in 2023.

-Developing gene circuits is new and expanding field with a number of players including Cell Design Labs, which was acquired by Gilead in 2017 for up to $567 million.
-Other companies working on similar therapies include CRISPR Therapeutics, Intellius, and Editas, Lu said.
+Developing gene circuits is a new and expanding field with a number of players, including Cell Design Labs, which was acquired by Gilead in 2017 for up to $567 million.
+Other companies working on similar therapies include CRISPR Therapeutics, Intellius and Editas, Lu said.